Propaganda in North Korea: Cult of personality

 Once relations with the Soviet Union were broken off, their role was expurgated, as were all other nationalists, until the claim was made that Kim founded the Communist Party in North Korea.
 He is seldom shown in action during the Korean War, instead, soldiers are depicted as inspired by him.
 Subsequently, many stories are recounted of his "on-the-spot guidance" in various locations, many of them being openly presented as fictional.

-This was supplemented with propaganda on behalf of his son, Kim Jong-il.
+This was supplemented with propaganda on behalf of his son, Kim Jong Il.
 The North Korean famine of the 1990s, referred to as a "food shortage" by DPRK propaganda, produced anecdotes of Kim insisting on eating the same meager food as other North Koreans.

-Propaganda efforts began for the "Young General", Kim Jong-un, who succeeded him as the paramount leader of North Korea on Kim Jong-il's death in December 2011.
+Propaganda efforts began for the "Young General", Kim Jong Un, who succeeded him as the paramount leader of North Korea on Kim Jong Il's death in December 2011.

 Foreign relations

 Early propaganda, in the 1940s, presented a positive Soviet–Korean relationship, often depicting Russians as maternal figures to childlike Koreans.
 As soon as relations were less cordial, they were expurgated from historical accounts.
 The collapse of the USSR, without a shot, is often depicted with intense contempt in sources not accessible to Russians.

 Americans are depicted particularly negatively.
-They are presented as an inherently evil race, with whom hostility is the only possible relationship.
+Brian Reynold Myers says that they are presented as an inherently evil race, with whom hostility is the only possible relationship.
 The Korean War is used as a source for atrocities, less for the bombing raids than on charges of massacre.
-June 25 is considered the start of "Struggle Against US Imperialism Month" (informally called "Hate America Month" in the U.S. media), which is commemorated by anti-U.S. mass rallies at Kim Il-sung Square in the capital Pyongyang.
+June 25 is considered the start of "Struggle Against US Imperialism Month" (informally called "Hate America Month" in the U.S. media), which is commemorated by anti-U.S. mass rallies at Kim Il Sung Square in the capital Pyongyang.
 In 2018, these rallies were cancelled in what the Associated Press called "another sign of detente following the summit between leader Kim Jong Un and U.S. President Donald Trump" that same year.

 Japan is frequently depicted as rapacious and dangerous, both in the colonial era and afterward.
 North Korean propaganda frequently highlighted the danger of Japanese remilitarization.
 At the same time, the intensity of anti-Japanese propaganda underwent repeated fluctuations, depending on the improvement or deterioration of Japanese-DPRK relations.
 In those periods when North Korea was on better terms with Japan than with South Korea, North Korean propaganda essentially ignored the Liancourt Rocks dispute.
 However, if Pyongyang felt threatened by Japanese–South Korean rapprochement or sought to cooperate with Seoul against Tokyo, the North Korean media promptly raised the issue, with the aim of causing friction in Japanese–ROK relations.

-Friendly nations are depicted almost exclusively as tributary nations.
+According to Myers, friendly nations are depicted almost exclusively as tributary nations.
 The English journalist Christopher Hitchens pointed out in the essay "A Nation of Racist Dwarfs" that propaganda has a blatantly racist and nationalistic angle: